openslide/openslide.github.io/formats/aperio/index.md

 Some Aperio files use compression type 33003 or 33005.
 Images using this compression need to be decoded as a JPEG 2000 codestream.
 For
-33003: YCbCr format, possibly with a chroma subsampling of 4:2:2.
-For
+33003: YCbCr format with no MCT, possibly with a chroma subsampling of 4:2:2.
+For 33005: MCT, which OpenJPEG decodes into RGB.
-33005: RGB format.
 Note that the TIFF file may not encode the colorspace or subsampling parameters in the `PhotometricInterpretation` field, nor the `YCbCrSubsampling` field, even though the TIFF standard seems to require this.
 The correct subsampling can be found in the JPEG 2000 codestream.